-Try outs are held in October/November.
-There are 3-4 tryout sessions for each age group and teams are then selected by the selection panel and age-level coaches.
+Try outs are held in October/November each year.
+There are 2-4 tryout sessions for each age group and teams are then selected by the selection panel and age-level coaches.

-November & December is State Championships and is part of our WABL selection process.
+State Championships are played in November & December each year and form part of our WABL selection process.

-November to March (excluding school holidays) is pre-season training with practice games, pre-grading and grading games to determine the appropriate competition grade for each team.
+WABL pre-season training runs from November to March (excluding school holidays) with practice games, pre- grading and grading games used to determine the appropriate competition grade for each team.

-April to August (excluding school holidays) is the competition season, where teams alternate playing home and away on Sundays, travelling around metropolitan Perth and regional WA which may include overnight stay as required.
+WABL season runs from April to August (excluding school holidays).
+Teams will play home and away games on Sundays, across metropolitan Perth and regional WA which may include overnight stays as required.

-September is when finals series are played to determine the winner at each level of competition.
-Travel to different locations is required.
+WABL Finals are played in September to determine the winner of each level of competition.